-- 1.3.1 This report presents the Council's carbon footprint for 2010/11 and compares it against the carbon footprint for 2009/10 and details progress against the Council's annual carbon reduction targets. - 1.3.2 Further this report outlines the new way (following a change in guidance by the Department of Energy and Climate Change (DECC)) in which the council's carbon footprint is calculated and
+The report of the Assistant Director of Regeneration and Cultural Services presents the Council's carbon footprint for 2010/11 and compares it against the carbon footprint for 2009/10 and details progress against the Council's annual carbon reduction targets.

+Further, the report of the Assistant Director of Regeneration and Cultural Services outlines the new way (following a change in guidance by the Department of Energy and Climate Change (DECC)) in which the council's carbon footprint is calculated and represented, and the requests made by DECC with respect to reporting and publishing of relevant information.